TimJentzsch/fishpond/README.md

 ## License

-As usual in the chess ecosystem, this code is distributed under the terms of the [GNU AGPL](LICENSE).
+Fishpond is licensed under the GNU Affero General Public License 3 or any later version at your choice.
+See [copying](COPYING.md) for details.